hehoo/voice-recorder/README.md

 - Convert speech to text using the Web Speech API
 - Modern and responsive user interface
 - State management with TanStack Store
+- Robust error handling with React Error Boundary
+- Component-based architecture with clear separation of concerns

 ## Technologies Used